-In 2022, the cost of managing a current account and receiving information increased by NIS 0.7 per month, compared to 2021, and was NIS 11.5 per month, on average.
+In the first half of 2023, the cost of managing a current account and receiving information declined by NIS 0.1 per month, and was NIS 11.4 per month, on average.
+In the past 12 years, the cost of managing a current account and receiving information declined by a total of approximately 44.2 percent.

-This cost includes fees for basic bank services (such as cash deposits and withdrawals, and bank transfers) performed by a teller or via a direct channel, check transactions, and other activities (such as authorizing an account debit, standing orders, generating standard reports, receiving information via phone, mobile or email, and document retrieval.
+This cost includes fees for basic bank services (such as cash deposits and withdrawals, and bank transfers) carried out by a teller or by the customer via a direct channel, check transactions, and other activities (such as authorizing an account debit, standing orders, generating standard reports, receiving information via phone, mobile or email), and document retrieval.